 🧪Test Design Best Practices

-We want you to get the most impact possible out of the tests you run with Intelligems!
+We want you to get the most from the tests you run with Intelligems!
 See below for our suggested best practices for designing solid tests.

 Create a Testing Roadmap